 Can a whole performance be an interface?

-Themes such as these will be explored.
-Therefore Koumaria Residency calls for artists who design, build and/or employ new interfaces or preexisting interfaces in innovative ways, and performers who are excited by the prospect of working with new interfaces, or becoming one!
-Medea Electronique is committed to the high quality documentation of the residency, and so those interested in creating innovative documentation are also invited to apply.
-Residents will have the opportunity to employ the interfaces used as part of the content for Rhizomes III soundwalk app, created in association with ZKM and the Onassis Stegi Athens, dedicated to the landscape surrounding the residency site.
+Themes such as these were to be explored.
+Therefore Koumaria Residency called for artists who design, build and/or employ new interfaces or preexisting interfaces in innovative ways, and performers who are excited by the prospect of working with new interfaces, or becoming one!
+Medea Electronique is committed to the high quality documentation of the residency, and so those interested in creating innovative documentation were also invited to apply.
+Residents had the opportunity to employ the interfaces used as part of the content for MyCity MySounds soundwalk app, created in association with ZKM and the Onassis Stegi Athens, dedicated to the landscape surrounding the residency site.